Arsenic

 Key Applications

-The primary end-uses of Arsenic span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Arsenic span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Pesticides and herbicides — Arsenic plays a vital role in pesticides and herbicides, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Pesticides and herbicides - Arsenic is valued in pesticides and herbicides for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook